-First, as with any fitness program, check with your physician to make sure you can start an intense workout program.
+How often should I do Tae-Bo?First, as with any fitness program, check with your physician to make sure you can start an intense workout program.
 Tae-Bo can be done everyday or a couple of times a week.
 For maximum benefit, like any other cardiovascular program, you should consider doing the Tae-Bo at least three times a week, according to Billy Blanks' Enterprises.

 Where can you practice Tae-Bo?Tae-Bo is a trademark of Billy Blanks Enterprises.
 The routines and music mixes have been designed by Blanks.
 The Billy Blanks World Training Center in Sherman Oaks, CA. is the original setting for Tae-Bo classes.
 But, if you don't happen to live near the studio, you can get started on your Tae-Bo workout in two ways: